-CenturyLink is an American technology company, headquartered in Louisiana, United States.
+CenturyLink (Lumen Technologies) is an American technology company, headquartered in Louisiana, United States.
 It delivers hybrid networking, cloud connectivity, and security solutions to its customers, domestically and internationally, and is the third-largest wireline telecommunications company as of 2019.

-CenturyLink Revenue By Segment
+CenturyLink (Lumen Technologies): Revenue by Segment

 The company generates revenues from its five business segments, viz., International and Global Accounts Management (IGAM) segment, Enterprise segment, Small and Medium Business (SMB) segment, Wholesale segment and Consumer segment.